Product Management Challenges.

 There are three core challenges for product teams.
 They need to:

 Reduce the chaos in product management processes; and

-Improve the outcomes from product management professional development.
+Improve the outcomes from product management training and professional development.

 Challenge 1: Failure rate of product initiatives

 Peter Drucker said, "The test of an innovation . . . lies in its success in the marketplace."
 By that measure, product teams as a whole are not delivering success.

 of new product development efforts either never make it to market or fail to deliver expected returns.

 of all new product development efforts fail to meet their revenue targets.

 of startups die because they work on products with no market need.